djgroen/flee/docs/running/settings-optimisation.md

 | 100 | Each agent represents 100 people — 100× faster, less precise |

 !!! warning
-    flee is not deterministic.
+    Flee is not deterministic.
 Even with `hasten = 1`, results can vary by up to ~1% between identical runs due to random sampling.
 With larger `hasten` values, variability increases further.
 Use ensemble runs (multiple repeat simulations) when `hasten > 1` to get reliable estimates.

 Typical values for large-scale runs: `hasten = 10` to `hasten = 100`, depending on the required precision and available compute time.